stochastictalk/python-package-poetry-boilerplate/README.md

 Install development dependencies by running `poetry install -E dev`.

+### Check you can import the package

-Test you can import the package by launching the Python interpreter via `python` and running
+Check you can import the package by launching the Python interpreter via `python` and running
 ```
 from boilerplate import say_hello
 say_hello() # Prints 'hello, universe! 💫'